 Now that the blossom is on the trees and the ducklings are hatching, it’s a great time to check out what The Reader Organisation has been getting up to at Calderstones Mansion.
 There’s a host of projects running there including an archaeological dig happening right now.
 Regular activities include a number of reading groups running at different times across the week, life drawing, knit and natter, and yoga.

 Last but not least, One Magnificent City launches this month, a festival celebrating Liverpool and its relationship with the river.
 The highlight of what promises to be something the city will remember for years to come will be the visit of the Three Queens – the Queen Mary 2, Queen Elizabeth and Queen Victoria ships together on the Mersey for a very special weekend, sailing in formation on 25th May.
-Keep checking the Visit Liverpool webpage or Facebook page for the latest programme details.
+Keep checking the Visit Liverpool webpage for the latest programme details.

 As always, if you have any suggestions or want us to publicise your events, please get in touch with email@example.com and we’ll do our best to spread the word via our twitter account @HOPLiverpool or on the blog.